Medically reviewed by Mr. Omar Tillo — MD, MS, EBOPRAS, FRCS (Plast)

 Apart from the absence of scars, there are several other reasons why patients prefer the non-surgical approach to an arm lift using the BodyTite technology:

 - BodyTite is a minimally invasive procedure.
 Therefore, it is less traumatic, entails less downtime, and is more convenient for the patient.

 - BodyTite permanently removes excess fat cells and delivers long-term skin tightening results.

 - BodyTite is a less expensive arm lift alternative to brachioplasty.

 - BodyTite is performed under local anaesthesia, whereas a brachioplasty is performed under sedation or general anaesthesia.

 The BodyTite device contains a handpiece that uses RF energy to melt and remove excess fat cells from the targeted area.
 At the same time, the external electrode of the device utilises RF energy to tighten the skin from the outside.
 The RF energy stimulates the production of collagen and elastin, which in turn tightens the skin, with results becoming fully visible in 2-4 months.

 The exact cost of a BodyTite arm lift treatment varies depending on the size of the area being treated.
-In general, treating both upper arms usually costs £3,900, with any additional areas costing an extra £1950.
+In general, treating both upper arms usually costs £5,500.
 Please visit our blog on BodyTite Cost for a full breakdown of the costs associated with the procedure.